SmartWebSource/smart-logger/README.md

 Available settings may include enabling/disabling logging, excluding certain routes, etc.

 ## 🔥 Usage

 Once installed, the package automatically logs all incoming API requests (api middleware group).
 No additional setup is required.

-You can view or manage the logs through your database or build a simple dashboard using the published views.
+You can view or manage the logs by hitting the `/api-request-logs` route.

 ## 🛡 License
 This package is open-source software licensed under the MIT license.